Concerned about xylitol safety? I've never used it in my foods, but a lot of folks eating low sugar diets do.

 It's made by distilling out one specific consituent of a plant source (in this case birch trees or corn).

 In theory, it's really neat science, but at the same time, remember that this is a fractionated, super-concentrated substance.

 It's widely used in chewing gums and toothpastes, not only because it lends a sweet taste, but is also helpful in preventing tooth decay.

 While xylitol is low carb, and has a low glycemic index, and is distilled from natural plant sources, do use it in moderation for your recipes.

 Xylitol is a FODMAP ("Fermentable, Oligo-, Di-, Mono-saccharides And Polyols"), a short chain carbohydrate that can cause digestive upset for people with IBS and other digestive disorders.
 This is because they are not readily absorbed and are then fermented by intestinal bacteria creating gases including hydrogen, carbon dioxide and methane.

-If you want to use xylitol for an occasional treat that could work fine for you, but I don't recommend making it a part of your daily diet.
+If you're in good health and symptom free of candida, IBS & SIBO related imbalances in the gut, and want to use xylitol for an occasional treat that could work fine for you, but I don't recommend making it a part of your daily diet.

 Keep it out of reach of pets and kids, as ingesting larger doses can cause serious side effects and can actually kill a small dog.